wailsapp/docsv1/content/reference/_index.md

 # Reference

-A reference guide to Wails and the Wails runtime
+This section goes into detail about the components of the Wails framework